rppicomidi/pico-oled-ui-framework/README.md

 # Current status
 The SSD1306 driver manages the display and supports screen rotation of 0, 90, 180 and 270
 degrees.
+I have tested this with a 128 x 64 oled and a 128 x 32 oled.
 The mono graphics driver supports points, lines, boxes (filled or not), and text with multiple fonts.
-I am experimenting with C++ template static polymorphism here.
+I discarded C++ template static polymorphism and reverted to regular C++ Vtable polymorphism.
+It was much less painful to code.

-Not sure if I will keep it.
-Makes the code very verbose.
-If it saves enough space in memory I will.
-Otherwise, I will go to regular C++ polymorphism.
+Physcial interfaces supported now are RP2040 I2C and RP2040 PIO-based I2C.

 The MVC part is not started yet.
+Turns out creating graphics screens is fun.
 Still under a lot of development.
-Because the displays can use I2C, PIO-based-I2C, SPI, etc.